grpc/proposal/A16-binary-logging.md

     i.e. `-<service>/*` is not supported.
 *   Specifying a method while wildcarding the service is not supported, i.e.
     `*/<method>` is not supported.
-*   Conflicting rules are not supported, i.e. duplicate exact method matchs for the same method (`"service1/method1{h:1,m:1},service1/method1{h:m}"`, or `"service1/method1{h:1;m:2},service1/method1{h:1,m:2}"`), or an exact method match and a negation for the same method
+*   Duplicate rules are not supported, i.e. same exact method matches for the same method (`"service1/method1{h:1,m:1},service1/method1{h:m}"`, or `"service1/method1{h:1;m:2},service1/method1{h:1,m:2}"`), or an exact method match and a negation for the same method